 Jap Chae is a classic Korean dish.
 It is served both with and without meat.
 This is the simplest of versions, but I can hardly wait to try some different variations in the near future.
 I can not believe how incredibly simple it was to recreate this dish at home!

-- 3 teaspoons sesame oil divided
+- 1 tablespoon sesame oil

-- 1 tablespoon light flavor olive oil
+- 1 tablespoon light flavor olive oil or refined coconut oil

-- 3/4 cup thinly sliced onions
+- 3/4 cup yellow onion, thinly sliced

-- 2 cloves of garlic minced
+- 4 cloves garlic, minced

-- 3 tablespoons soy sauce
+- 1/3 cup soy sauce

 - Optional: 1 tablespoon sesame seeds

 - Bring a large pot of water to a boil.
 Add the noodles and boil just 5 minutes.
 Immediately drain them and rinse them well under cold running water, massage them gently as you rinse them.
-Let them drain in a colander and then use your kitchen shears to cut the noodles into smaller pieces.
+Drain in a colander and then use your kitchen shears to cut the noodles into smaller pieces.